Yolanda-HT/YoloCookBlob/Baked_or_Sweets/Sweet_Mixed_Berry_Scones.md

 - Pulse frozen lemon zest infused butter and dry ingredients with a food processor till they're mixed
 - Add wet ingredients and pulse until ingredients are well mixed
 - Add frozen fruits
 - Press to 2 inches, divide into 6-8 portions, shape into whatever shape you like, with / without a mold
+- Brush the top of each scone with a bit of cream, sprinkle with sugar.